tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/01_Introduction_and_Setup_noqual.md

 - The result will again be two collections (you may have to click "back to rnaseq day 1" on the top of the History panel).
 Select the collection titled **MultiQC on data 36, data 34, and others: Webpage** and click the <img src="../img/eye.png" width="15"> to view.

 The first panel gives summary statistics:

 <img src="../img/multiqc_general_stat.png" width="500">

-Followed by a bar graph showing sequence counts, followed by a panel for each FastQC metric.
-There is a rectangle at the top that summarizes the pass/fail status of each sample.
+The second figure is a bar graph showing sequence counts of unique and duplicate reads.

+The remaining figures show the FastQC metrics, this time displaying all samples.
+There is a rectangle at the top that summarizes the pass/fail status of samples.

 <img src="../img/pass_fail_summary.png" width="500">